-The Great Lakes Water Authority's (GLWA) water and sewer enterprises (both senior liens rated Aa3 stable; both subordinate liens rated A1 stable) have solid credit profiles, bolstered by very large service areas that continue to improve and a sizable scale of operations.
-GLWA has effectively balanced its hefty capital needs with an affordable rate structure, stable operating performance, consistent debt service coverage (see exhibit 1) and good liquidity for both systems since its inception in 2016.
-The systems have above-average leverage, however, and the City of Detroit (Ba1 positive) makes up a significant portion of their service area.
+The Great Lakes Water Authority's (GLWA) water and sewer enterprises (both senior liens rated Aa3 stable; both subordinate liens rated A1 stable) have solid credit profiles, bolstered by a sizable scale of operations and very large service areas.
+GLWA has effectively balanced its hefty capital needs with an affordable rate structure and stable operating performance.
+Debt service coverage will narrow somewhat, but improve to more adequate levels in the next few years for both systems.
+Days cash on hand will remain strong for both systems even after water funds are spent on capital projects (exhibit 1).
+The systems have above-average leverage and the City of Detroit (Baa2 positive) makes up a significant portion of their service area.
+Detroit has undergone material economic and fiscal improvement over the last five years.
 Building greater resilience to extreme wet-weather events will likely be an ongoing challenge.